sassoftware/python-swat/doc/source/api.rst

 Data message handlers are used to create custom data loaders.
-They construct the parameters to the ``addtable`` CAS action and handle the piecewise loading of data into the server.
+They construct the parameters to the ``addtable`` CAS action and handle the piece-wise loading of data into the server.

 .. note:: Data message handlers are not currently supported in the
           REST interface.